MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/activate-license.md

 # Activate a Workplace Analytics license

 You can activate additional Workplace Analytics licenses for an Office 365 tenant.
-By using a code that you receive from us, your Office 365 admins can follow these steps to add the code and set up the organization with additional licenses for a set period of time.
+By using a code that you receive from us, your Office 365 admin can follow these steps to add the code and set up the organization with additional licenses for a set period of time.

 ### To activate additional Workplace Analytics licenses